hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

     // do something on each element
 }
 ```
 Even though the for loop has long long history, I think that it doesn't express one's intension very clearly especially when you want to process an array.
 Instead, I recommend you to use functional style.
+In functional programming languages, we define the work flow as a chain of functions.
 So in Expresso, you can rewrite the above example like this:
 ```expresso
 // construct some array
 // and assume the array is named "a"